 Permanent cultivation by a human is not possible in the rangeland.
 The fundamental aim of conserving the rangeland is to assure the sustainable management of the rangeland products such as soil and water resources besides the flora and fauna life.

-Since rangeland is a critical source of foraging basically for the animals, it does have a considerable contribution in the recreation, providing timber and minerals, thereby promoting the payment for ecosystem services (PES).
+Since rangeland is a critical source of foraging for the animals, it has a considerable contribution to the recreation, providing timber and minerals, thereby promoting the payment for ecosystem services (PES).

-In the Hindu-Kush Himalayan Region, the rangelands are used to feed the livestock since animal husbandry is the primary occupation.
+In the Hindu-Kush Himalayan Region, the rangelands feed the livestock since animal husbandry is the primary occupation.

-Conflicts regarding the increment in the pressure of the rangeland resources and lack of communication between the stakeholders have been a topic of concern in recent days in the higher mountainous region.
+Conflicts regarding the increment in the pressure of the rangeland resources and lack of communication between the stakeholders have recently been a topic of concern in the higher mountainous region.

-Due to the extensive human pressures in the rangeland, there is unsustainable use of the rangeland resources.
-The rangeland is not only for the present generation; it keeps the hope to conserve for future generations.
+Due to the extensive human pressures on the rangeland, there is unsustainable use of the rangeland resources.
+The rangeland is not only for the present generation; it hopes to conserve for future generations.

-In the present context, multiple computer-simulated future projections and their relation with climate change have been developed so far to acquire information regarding the current status of the rangeland and its urgency in the protection for the long term.
+Multiple computer-simulated future projections and their relation to climate change have been developed so far to acquire information regarding the current status of the rangeland and its urgency in the protection for the long term.